Why is attendance important?

 - A Pharmacist visit note

-All of the above can be sent via 'Class Dojo' to Sam Scott so that the office have the evidence.
+All of the above can be sent via 'Class Dojo' or the MCAS app to Sam Scott so that the office have the evidence.
 Do not send to the class teacher.

 Unauthorised leave in term time